OlenaDen/llandudno-art-club/README.md

 # Llandudno Art Club

-Llandudno Art Club website is designed to attract people of different ages interested in art.
+Llandudno Art Club website is designed to attract children and adults interested in art.
 The club is situated in Llandudno, North Wales.
 It offers art classes to children of different age groups as well as adults and individual lessons.
 The classes are held in Craig y Don community centre.

 The club also offers various birthday party packages with an art theme (painting, drawing, sculpture, arts and crafts).
 Birthday parties are held either in the community centre or at the venue of the customers' choice.